nrbecker/nrbecker.github.io/README.md

 This site is hosted by [GitHub Pages](http://pages.github.com/) and was developed using [Jekyll](http://jekyllrb.com/).

 Work on this site is intermittent but ongoing.
-Its design is simply a customized version of the basic Jekyll layout (no pre-created theme).